vindar/tgx/README.md

 ### 2D graphics.

-- Support for multiple color types: `RGB16`, `RGB24`, `RGB32`, `RGBf`.
+- Support for multiple color types: `RGB565`, `RGB24`, `RGB32`, `RGB64`, `RGBf` and `HSV`.
 Every 2D/3D drawing operation is available for each color type.
 - Template `Image` class that encapsulates a memory framebuffer and enables the creation of sub-images (i.e. views) that share the same buffer.
 This provides an elegant and efficient way to clip of all drawing operations to a particular region.
-- API (mostly) compatible with Adafruit's GFX library, but with more primitives and faster!
+- API (mostly) compatible with Adafruit's GFX library, but with more primitives and faster !
+Primitive for drawing, lines, triangles, rectangles circles, ellipses...
+- Methods for blitting sprites (with or without mask), image color type conversion and resizing.
+- Transparency / Alpha blending supported for all drawing methods.
+- Anti-aliased methods for drawing thick lines and circles.
-- Support for Adafruit's fonts as well as PJRC's ILI9341_t3 v1 and v2.3 (anti-aliased) fonts.
+- Support for Adafruit's fonts as well as PJRC's ILI9341_t3 v1 and v2.3 anti-aliased fonts (see <a href="https://github.com/vindar/tgx-font">tgx-font</a>).

 ### 3D graphics.